dataluscorp/browser/extensions/spellcheck/docs/index.rst

 #.
 Use ``sh merge-dictionaries`` to process the dictionary changes you've
    made.
 #.
 Move the revised dictionary file into position: ``mv en-US.dic ..``
 #.
-Build Firefox and test your updated dictionary.
+Build Datalus and test your updated dictionary.
 Once you're
    satisfied, use the process described in :ref:`write_a_patch` to create a patch.